bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 # Operational Considerations

 Pseudorandom cTLS can interfere with the use of multiple profiles on a single server.
-To use Pseudorandom cTLS with multiple profiles, servers must use the same STPRP key and the same lengths of `connection_id`.
+To use Pseudorandom cTLS with multiple profiles, servers must use the same TSPRP key and the same lengths of `connection_id`.

 Pseudorandom cTLS adds a constant, symmetric computational cost to sending and receiving every record, roughly similar to the cost of encrypting a very small record.
 The cryptographic cost of delivering small records will therefore be increased by a constant factor, and the computational cost of delivering large records will be almost unchanged.